Be part of the Virgin Money London Marathon 2016. Whether you run, walk or cheer from the sidelines, this is a London

 London's Marathon: For Fun and Charity

-And whether you're supporting from the sidelines or sweating it out along the route, at the end of the day the winners are the charities.
-Since the beginning in 1981, the participants have raised more than £550m for charity.
+Whether you're supporting from the sidelines or sweating it out the road, at the end of the day the winners are the charities.
+Since the beginning in 1981, the participants have raised £716 million and the race holds a Guinness World Record for one-day charity fundraising, a record it has broken each year for the last eight years.